-- 9.1.3.
+- 9.1.5.
 The Local Plan area contains eleven conservation areas and 270 buildings listed for their historical or architectural importance.
 The conservation areas range from the Victorian modified landscape around the 12th century Furness Abbey to the planned workers' suburbs of North and South Vickerstown.
 Barrow Island contains tenement blocks built in local sandstone for ship workers, the design being based upon tenements in Glasgow.
 North Scale and Biggar conservation areas cover the original settlements on Walney Island; also designated are the grid iron street layouts of the Town Centre influenced by James Ramsden's plan for the town and the older parts of the villages of Lindal and Ireleth.
-Dalton is the ancient capital of Furness and the conservation area takes in the old centre based on the Castle and the Market Place. - 9.1.4.
+Dalton is the ancient capital of Furness and the conservation area takes in the old centre based on the Castle and the Market Place. - 9.1.6.
 The majority of the Listed Buildings in the plan area are concentrated in the conservation areas.
 They vary from houses to castles and include many farms and farm buildings.
-Grant aid from the Borough Council and English Heritage has been an important incentive in ensuring repairs respect the character of the building by the use of traditional materials and it is vital that such help continues to be

-- available.
-Barrow Island and Central Barrow conservation areas both benefit from Conservation Area Appraisals which assist the Council in protecting and enhancing heritage in these areas. - 9.1.5.
-There are four scheduled Ancient Monuments in the Local Plan area Furness Abbey and precinct wall, Bow Bridge, Piel Castle and Dalton Castle.
+Grant aid from the Borough Council and English Heritage has been an important incentive in ensuring repairs respect the character of the building by the use of traditional materials and it is vital that such help continues to be available.
+Barrow Island and Central Barrow conservation areas both benefit from Conservation Area Appraisals which assist the Council in protecting and enhancing heritage in these areas. - 9.1.7.
+There are four scheduled Ancient Monuments in the Local Plan area - Furness Abbey and precinct wall, Bow Bridge, Piel Castle and Dalton Castle.
 There are also a number of sites of local archaeological interest that form an important part of the Borough's heritage.
-There are 865 listings on the County Council's Sites and Monuments Record which are within the Borough.
+There are 865 listings on the County Council's Sites and Monuments Record which are within the Borough. - 9.1.8.
+Barrow Park is identified on the Register of Historic Parks and Gardens of special historic interest in England compiled by Historic England.
+Its reason for designation include that it is a good example of a public park laid out between 1905 and 1918, whose original design by Thomas Mawson, a renowned landscape architect, remains substantially intact. - 9.1.9.
+Along with the wealth of designated heritage assets within the borough, it is recognised that there are many undesignated assets that may be worthy of protection and/or enhancement and that any building, structure or space of virtually any age has the potential to be a heritage asset either valued now or by future generations because of its heritage interest.